 - What’s it going to be called? – Naming your mix helps you to define what you’re trying to achieve.
 This simple trick makes it easier to visualise the finished thing, and keep you on track when you’re planning it (for instance, if you named it “chilled hip hop mix”, why exactly are you considering that heavy drum & bass tune for half way through it?
 Think again…)

 - Is it going to stick to a theme/genre, or be more eclectic? – From your very first tune, you set an expectation among your audience – you set a theme.
 So are you going to stick to the theme/genre rigidly, or are you going to play with expectations a little?
 Or alternatively, are you just going to deliberately have no theme, with surprises right from the start, and freestyle it, going truly eclectic?
 (It can definitely work, but it’s also harder to pull off)

 - Is it going to be a journey or instant gratification? – In other words, are you going to make a “classic mixtape” style of recording (with a “beginning”, “middle”, and “end” – you know, that “tells a story”), or is it going to be more like a “mixed compilation”, full of bangers that grab the audience by the balls from the off and don’t let go until the last note?
 (Hint: EDM mixes are following this style more and more, with short, sharp edits and relentless energy…)

 There are no rules here, but taking the time to really think through what you’re trying to achieve can make the whole process much more effective.
-Of course, there are countless technical issues to consider too when it comes to actually making the perfect mix, and they’re going to be the subject of a second post about mixtapes, coming next week.
+Of course, there are countless technical issues to consider too when it comes to actually making the perfect mix, a topic we cover in Mixtapes: 5 Ways To Screw Them Up.

 What rituals do you go through when you’re planning a mixtape?
 Have you made a mix recently that you really love (or really hate)?
 What went right or wrong for you?
 Please share your thoughts in the comments.